Jeremie Berrebi: Biography

-Jeremie Berrebi was the editor for ZDNet French in 1996 a French technology news agency.
+Jeremie Berrebi was the editor for ZDNet French in 1996, a technology news agency.

 In 1997 he co-founded Google news ancestor Net2one one of the first French internet news provider, later in 2004 Net2one sold to TNS Group (UK).

 In March 2010 Berrebi co-founded with Xavier Niel Kima Ventures, a fund dedicated organization to invest in 50 to 100 startups a year everywhere in the world.

-Jeremie is now co-founder and Advisory Board Member of the Israeli-based coding bootcamp Developers.Institute.

-Berrebi is active in the investment, private equity & technology industries with more than 360 investments.
+Berrebi is active in the investment, private equity and technology industries with more than 360 investments.

 In May 2015, Berrebi announced his departure from Kima Ventures, the launch of Magical Capital, advising family offices and corporates on their investments, acquisitions and digital transformation and joined the LetterOne Technology advisory board that he left in April 2017.

 Awards and recognition

-Jeremie won the Europas Prize of Best European Angel Investor in 2014.
+Berrebi won the Europas Prize of Best European Angel Investor in 2014.